JRCSTU/fuefit/README.rst

 Install
 =======
-Current |version| runs on Python-3.3+ and is distributed on `Wheels <https://pypi.python.org/pypi/wheel>`_.
+Current |version| runs on Python-3.3+ and it is distributed on `Wheels <https://pypi.python.org/pypi/wheel>`_.

-First make sure that no older version are left over.
-So run *twice* this command:
+Before installing it, make sure that there are no older versions left over.
+So run this command until you cannot find any project installed:

 .. code-block:: console

     $ pip uninstall fuefit                                      ## Use `pip3` if both python-2 & 3 are in PATH.

-You can install (or upgrade) the project from the `PyPi` repo using the "standard" way with :command:`pip`.
+You can install the project directly from the |pypi|_ the "standard" way, by typing the :command:`pip` in the console:

 .. code-block:: console